Saturday, October 4, 2025 10am-4pm

 - Appliqued Wool – Kathleen Shafer

-- Herb Gardening – Vicki Egli
+- Herb Gardening – Vicki Egli and Dawn Shawley

-- Wheelwright-Bradd Mertz
+- Wheelwright – Bradd Mertz

-- Clear Toy Candy – Samantha Jacobs
+- Clear Toy Candy – Wayne & Samantha Jacobs

 - Quilting – Gail Moser